 - The adults primarily responsible for homeschooling the applicant should include the following information in a document of no more than 3 pages:

 - What philosophy guides your home school program?
-(One-two paragraphs)
+(1-2 paragraphs)

 - Curriculum: Please provide a list (1-2 pages) of the subjects covered in the applicant’s curriculum for the past two years.
-Include texts and resources used, outcomes of learning assessments (grades or evaluations), name of textbook or online program, etc.
+Include texts and resources used, outcomes of learning assessments (grades or evaluations), names of textbooks or online programs, etc.

 - If you have no formal grades, please briefly summarize the applicant’s level of achievement in each subject.